ddimmich/unbuntuone-python/README.md

 Brief library usage instructions are:

-#log in
+On the python command line you can log in:

 consumer, token =  acquire_token('username@bla', 'password' )

-#iterate over directory tree at given starting point (this will download music purchased at the ubuntu one music store):
+And then iterate over directory tree at given starting point (this example will download music purchased at the ubuntu one music store):

 fetch_children(consumer, token, '/~/.ubuntuone/Purchased from Ubuntu One')